Qiskit/qiskit-metapackage/doc/overview.rst

 Overview
 ========

-Qiskit is an open-source framework for quantum computing with noisy intermediate-scale quantum computers (NISQ).
+Qiskit is an open-source framework for working with noisy intermediate-scale quantum computers (NISQ) at the level of pulses, circuits, and algorithms.

 Certainly, a central goal of Qiskit is to build a software stack that makes it easy for anyone to use quantum computers.
 However, Qiskit also aims